 When I was expecting my first child, I probably did more reading than I did throughout my entire academic career.
 I was determined to know everything there was to know about having a baby, raising a child, and everything that had anything at all to do with parenting.
+That might be why I ended up as a pediatric sleep specialist, but I’ll get to that later.

 What I wasn’t prepared for was the sheer amount of information out there, and how conflicted the experts were with each other’s points of view.
 Even among medical professionals, the number of times I must have read one person say that one thing was absolutely essential, just to have it denounced as objectively wrong or harmful by another, was absolutely staggering.